Connecticut Maritime Foundation Logo

 Prior to the engine replacement, the vessel was equipped with older more polluting Tier 0 engines.
 After the project was completed, the tugboat was outfitted with two new Tier 3 diesel marine propulsion engines and two new Tier 3 diesel auxiliary generator sets.

 The project consisted of replacing propulsion engines and auxiliary generator sets in the ferry vessel New London and the auxiliary generator sets in the ferry vessel Cape Henlopen with new EPA Tier-3 certified diesel marine engines.
-In addition, necessary components to complete the repower were also purchased and installed (e.g., gearboxes & propulsion controls).
+In addition, necessary components to complete the repower were also purchased and installed (e.g., gearboxes and propulsion controls).
 The original engines in this vessel were older, more emissive diesel engines, which were unregulated at time of manufacture.
 Because they were manufactured after 1972, they are classified as Tier 0 engines.
 The diesel engines replaced under this project were more than 20 years old, and they produced significant exhaust emissions of nitrogen oxides (NOx) and particulate matter (PM).
 The new engines installed under this project are quieter, more fuel efficient, and lower-emitting than the engines that they replaced.

 DERA 2017 (Region 2) – Buchanan Marine: Buchanan 12